Ayop14/Hello_Data_Visualization/project diary.md

 # Visualizing proportions with multiple grouping variables

 Sometimes grouping can be quite more complex than just one variable.
 We might be interested to divide bikes not only by types, but acceleration and weight as well.
-I will turn weight to a discrete variable (light < 140, medium < 160, heavy 160 <), and acceleration (slow > 35, 35 > normal > 20, fast < 20)
+I will turn weight to a discrete variable (light < 150, heavy >= 150 ), and acceleration (slow >  25, fast <= 25)

 There are three main ways to visualize this type of data:
 - tree map plots